 5) What is the recommend amount of collagen to take?
 Can you take too much?

 Collagen is pure protein.
 Consuming 10-20g of collagen is ideal for those wanting to experience the benefits of taking it but there isn’t an exact limit.
 Especially for hair, skin, nails and joint health, it is recommended to have at least 10-20g of collagen per day.
 Some may choose to take more depending on their daily protein intake, so you can do what works best for you.
 It all depends on your own protein requirements (I recommend asking a Nutritionist if you aren’t sure how much works for you!).
-I personally don’t count protein (or macros in any way) and I do try to add more protein into my daily eats and drinks to keep me satisfied and full longer.
+I personally don’t count protein (or macros in any way) and I do try to add more protein into my daily eats and drinks.

 6) How long did it take for you to notice a difference from consistently taking collagen peptides?